 “You’ll be in there fucking so hard my heart’ll be rockin’ and sockin’.
 You want me ta think that’s natural.”

 We both start laughing.
-His imagery is so great.
+His imagery is always so great.

 “Calm down.
-You’ll only let people in who you trust and you know who love you, like Jesus at first communion.”
+You’ll only let people in who you trust and who love you, like Jesus at first communion.”